 Pagespeed Insights(PSI) is a great tool for quickly checking the score of a single page but when you need to test more than one URL, it becomes a time-consuming task to complete.
 You have to paste individual URLs into the PSI interface and wait for each one to complete.

-PageSpeed Plus is the solution to this problem, enabling Bulk Testing Google PageSpeed Insights across every page on your entire site.
+PageSpeed Plus is the solution to this problem, allowing you to Run PageSpeed Insights in Bulk on your entire site.

 - Benefits of Bulk Google Pagespeed Scans